Spectral decomposition of atomic structures in heterogeneous cryo-EM: Numerical experiments

 where $\tilde{\theta}_{box}$ is a random variable uniformly distributed in $[-\pi/4, \pi/4]$.
 As reference point we have chosen $j_0 = 33$, which is in a part of the structure invariant in all the conformations (see Figure \ref{fig: 2D given conformation}).

-In this two-dimensional case, the electrostatic potential associated to each particle is not a volumetric density, but rather a two-dimensional image.
-For the given point cloud $\{ z_j \}_{j=1}^m \in \R^{2m}$ we define the associated two-dimensional image as
+In this two-dimensional case, the electrostatic potential associated to each particle is not a volumetric density, but rather a 2D density.
+For the given point cloud $\{ z_j \}_{j=1}^m \in \R^{2m}$ we define the associated 2D density as

 with $\sigma = 7$.
 In our numerical experiments we have considered no point spread function.
-The forward operator is modelled as the tomographic projection of the function $u(x)$ along the vertical axis, resulting in a one-dimensional function.
+The forward operator is modelled as the tomographic projection of the function $u(x)$ along the vertical axis, resulting in a 1D function.

 In order to generate the synthetic cryo-EM dataset, we have generated $4000$ structures as defined above, where the point cloud is given by \eqref{2D dynamical system}, with the rotation angles given by \eqref{arms angles}--\eqref{box angles}.
 Then, each structure is rotated by choosing $\hat{F}$ uniformly at random in $SO(2)$.
-With the 4000 structures, we have generated the associated two-dimensional images $\{ u_i\}_{i=1}^{4000}$ as in \eqref{image density 2d struct}.
-Then, we have computed the one-dimensional tomographic projections by integrating the two-dimensional images along the vertical axis, i.e.
+With the 4000 structures, we have generated the associated 2D densities $\{ u_i\}_{i=1}^{4000}$ as in \eqref{image density 2d struct}.
+Then, we have computed the 1D tomographic projections by integrating the 2D densities along the vertical axis, i.e.

 where $T(\cdot)$ denotes the tomographic projection of $u_i$ along the vertical axis, evaluated on a one-dimensional grid with 128 discretisation points.
-We have also added Gaussian noise $\xi_i\in \R^{128}$, where each component follows a Gaussian distribution with variance $2500$.
-The variance of the clean images is $182.63$, so the signal to noise ratio of the dataset is
+We have also added Gaussian noise $\varsigma_i\in \R^{128}$, where each component follows a Gaussian distribution with variance $2500$.
+The variance of the clean projections is $182.63$, so the signal to noise ratio of the dataset is

 As mentioned in Assumption \ref{assumption: low-dimension reconstruction}, we assume that we have a low-dimension reconstruction of the particles in the cryo-EM dataset (this one can be obtained by the method in \cite{anden2018structural}).
-In our case, this low-dimension representation of the particles comes in the form of noisy two-dimensional images of size $64\times 64$, that we call $\{ U_i\}_{i=1}^{4000} \subset \R^{64\times 64}$.
-Each image $U_i$ is defined as the function \eqref{image density 2d struct} associated to the $i$-th point cloud, evaluated in a 2D grid.
-We then added Gaussian noise with variance 9 to each low-resolution image.
-With this images we have constructed the weighted graph of similarities, using a Gaussian kernel of the form
+In our case, this low-dimension representation of the particles comes in the form of noisy 2D densities of size $64\times 64$, that we call $\{ U_i\}_{i=1}^{4000} \subset \R^{64\times 64}$.
+Each density $U_i$ is defined as the function \eqref{image density 2d struct} associated to the $i$-th point cloud, evaluated in a 2D grid.
+We then added Gaussian noise with variance 9 to each low-resolution density.
+With these densities we have constructed the weighted graph of similarities, using a Gaussian kernel of the form